LDAWG-a11y/a11yWebApp/src/AAA/aaaStories/jake.md

 ---
 title: Jake
-summary: Jake Harrison is a participant in the BYC's Access and Assistance for All campaign.
+summary: Jake Harrison is a participant in the Access and Assistance for All campaign.
 This is his student story, about how you can make sure that your leaning content is inclusive for people with hearing impairments.
 date: 2023-05-17